FV101LW/hw2_1123533/README.txt

 You are given N tasks, each with a profit and a deadline.
 Write a Python program to schedule the tasks such that the maximum profit is achieved, using a Max Priority Queue.
 Each task must be completed within its deadline (1-based index), and only one task can be scheduled at a time.

+Input Format
+1. An integer N, the number of tasks.
+2. N lines containing two integers each: profit and deadline of a task.
+Output Format
+1. The maximum profit that can be achieved.
+2. The list of scheduled tasks in the order they are executed.

 Github Link:
 https://github.com/FV101LW/hw2_1123533.git